guy-do-or-die/pops.cooking/README.md

-# Pops - Proof of Pop
+# Pops - Proof of Progress

 On-chain proof-of-work system where users mint NFTs (Pops) and complete audio-visual challenges verified by a TEE to record verifiable progress on Celo blockchain with screenshots stored on Filecoin.